-Fried Garlic Sprout and Pork Belly with Salty Fish Paste
+Stir-fried Garlic Sprout and Pork Belly with Preserved Fish Paste

 Salty fish paste is a produce in Hong Kong and Canton, also can be found in some of the coastal cities in Asia, similar to preserved shrimp paste if you know.
 It’s made of freshly sea catch and preserved.
 Just like cheese or any preserved food, some hate its fishiness while some love it so much, me included.